eriq12/InspectorBridget/README.md

 # Inspector Bridget

-An immersive UI in VR to monitor multiple drones inspecting a large bridge structure for defects
+An immersive UI in VR to monitor multiple drones inspecting a large bridge structure for defects.
+(Example world's assets were removed/changed from the unity store, so currently the models are unlinked.)

-## Demo
+## Demo (Old)

 <img src="demo.gif" width="800px">